horixon/nervous/README.md

 Data-Tools
 =========

-For doing fun things with data on iphone or osx.
+For doing fun things with data on iOS or osx.

 ##Tools
   - Neuralnet - forward and backward propagation